la-switch/LAS-Randomizer/README.md

 Valid logics are `basic`, `advanced`, `glitched`, and `none`.
 Omitting this will default to basic logic.
 Note that the advanced and glitched logics are not fully complete yet.
 No logic is almost certainly not beatable.

-Valid extra options currently are the following, although these settings **WILL NOT** have anything reflected in game at this time!
-Please don't use these until a later release.
+Valid extra options currently are the following (more to come in future updates):
 ```
-fast-trendy : removes all instrument requirements from obtaining the trendy game prizes.
-free-fishing : removes all instrument requirements for types of fish to appear in the pond.
-free-shop : removes intrument/dungeon conditions for buying items from the shop.
 free-book : the magnifying lens is not required to read the book which reveals the egg path.
 ```